its-theo/NukeCord/README.md

 Just fill out your information in `config.json`, run `pip install -r requirements.txt` and then run the `main.py` file :)

+I do not take any responsibility for termination or nuked serves.

 > __**FAQ**__ ❓
 >
 > **Can I use a discord account token?** No, this is not a selfbot.